 Through out 2018 and 2019 we will be working with Blackburn based artist Jamie Holman on a co-commission with Lancashire Encounters Festival

 Join us for FREE family textile workshops inspired by Padiham's world-class Gawthorpe Textiles Collection

 Claire Wellesley-Smith works with the local community at Elmfield Hall, and experimented with dyeing techniques that were pioneered at the hall almost 100 years ago.

 An interactive light work for the Cotton Exchange in Blackburn.

 A celebration of textiles through the eyes of artists in Pennine Lancashire September 2017

-Bristol-based artist Marina Moreno is spending this academic year with St Silas CE Primary School in Blackburn.
-She will be staging creative interventions in the school and working with the children on photography, dance, drama, drawing, yoga and much more.
+Bristol-based artist Marina Moreno spent the academic year with St Silas CE Primary School in Blackburn.
+She staged creative interventions in the school and worked with the children on photography, dance, drama, drawing, yoga and much more.

 Artist Laura Jamieson is artist in residence at the Jinnah Centre in Burnley.
-Over the next eight months she will be spending time with the communities and young people of Stoneyholme and Daneshouse.
+Over eight months she spent time with the communities and young people of Stoneyholme and Daneshouse.

 Art in Manufacturing is a collaboration between the Festival of Making and Super Slow Way.
 Together we commissioned nine multidisciplinary artists to work with some of the leading manufacturers across Pennine Lancashire.